 Jacinta’s debut album El Pájaro Azul was released in NYC, and published in Japan under the record label Inpartmaint Inc. Her second album is being produced by West One Music (London, UK) and will be recorded in NYC in the fall of 2020.

 Jacinta has toured the US as a composer, songwriter, and performer.
 Selected: South by Southwest [SXSW] (Austin, TX), Lanesboro Arts (Jerome Foundation, MN), Audacious Raw Theatre (MN), Brush Creek Foundation for the Arts (WY).
 Internationally, she has toured her music throughout Argentina, Chile, Ecuador, Canada, Greece and Italy.
 Jacinta has also worked as an arranger for Grammy award-winning artists Alejandro Sanz (Berklee Performance Center) and A.R.
 Rahman (Boston Symphony Hall).

-Jacinta is a Teaching Artist at the New York Philharmonic, where she develops programs and teaches for the Very Young Composers Program, and has served as a mentor at Lincoln Center’s Music Across Borders program.
-Jacinta holds a B.A. in Contemporary Writing and Production from Berklee College of Music.
+Jacinta is a Teaching Artist at the New York Philharmonic, where she develops programs and teaches for the Very Young Composers Program, and has served as a mentor at Lincoln Center’s Music Across Borders program and Passport To The Arts program.
+Jacinta is an Assistant Professor at Berklee College of Music, in the Contemporary Writing and Production department.